 Practical testing of the solution

 Children might come up with several solutions in both math and coding.
-Yet while coding children get the opportunity to test the solutions.
+Yet from coding tutorial children get the opportunity to test the solutions.
 They will drop the ones that didn’t work.
 This practical nature of application helps children to absorb the solutions well.
 They also understand the thought process behind the same.

 Patience & Analytical Skills